blueripple/blueripple-research/br-2021-NewMaps/posts/Shared/inputs/modelExplainer.md

 figured my vote didn’t matter.
 But if I now live in a district that’s more competitive in the new map, I might be much more likely to turn out.

-3. We’re fundamentally interested not so much in predicting what will happen in each district, but what plausibly could happen in each district if Dems applied resources in the right way, or fail to when the Republicans do.
+3. We’re not as interested in predicting what will happen in each district, but what plausibly could happen in each district if Dems applied resources in the right way, or fail to when the Republicans do.
 The historical model is backward-looking, whereas our demographic model is forward-looking making them complementary when it comes to strategic thinking.